Avraham Sinai

 Avraham Sinai (אברהם סיני; born December 15, 1962) is a former Hezbollah member who spied for Israel.
-Originally named Ibrahim Yassin (إبراهيم ياسين), he fled from Lebanon to Israel in 1997 and later converted from Shia Islam to Judaism.
+Originally named Ibrahim Yassin (إبراهيم ياسين), he fled from Lebanon to Israel in 1997.
+After relocating to Israel, he converted from Shia Islam to Orthodox Judaism and settled in Safed.

 Life in Lebanon

 Sinai was born Ibrahim Yassin in a Shi'ite village in eastern Lebanon in 1964.
 During the Lebanese Civil War, his family was affiliated with the South Lebanese Army.

 Sinai became disillusioned with the actions of Palestinian militant groups and the Syrian Army during the Lebanese Civil War.
 He claimed that Palestinian militants had tied his daughter between two cars, then drove the cars in opposite directions.

 During the Israeli invasion of Lebanon in 1982, Sinai sought and received help from the Israel Defense Force (IDF) while his wife was giving birth.
 His wife was flown via helicopter to Rambam Hospital in Haifa, Israel.
 After this event, Sinai began providing information to Israel until he was caught by Hezbollah.

 According to Sinai, Hezbollah members kidnapped, questioned, and tortured him.
 In an interview with the Times of Israel, he claimed that future Hezbollah leader Imad Mughniyeh, then a young member of the organization, was his "chief tormenter," even burning Sinai's newborn in front of him.
 After his release, Sinai began more actively spying for Israel.